Orton-Gillingham Associate Training (1:1 Instruction)

-To learn more about the OG Associate Training Practicum, please contact Melanie Davda at firstname.lastname@example.org.
+To learn more about the OG Associate Training Practicum, please contact ProD@fraseracademy.ca.

 The Orton-Gillingham Academy (OGA) was established to set and maintain professional and ethical standards for the practice of the Orton-Gillingham Approach, to certify teachers and to accredit instructional programs that meet these standards.

-Ellen O’Brien, Fellow of the Orton-Gillingham Academy, has worked in Learning Services and as a classroom teacher at Fraser Academy since 2010.
-Ms. O’Brien is certified by the International Dyslexic Association (IDA), and a Level 1 NILD Educational Therapist.
+Ellen O’Brien, Fellow of the Orton-Gillingham Academy (OGA), has worked in Learning Services and as a classroom teacher at Fraser Academy since 2010.
+Ms. O’Brien is certified by the International Dyslexia Association (IDA), and a Level 1 NILD Educational Therapist.